bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 ## Bevy's Default Plugins

-Lets make our app more interesting by adding the "default Bevy plugins".
+Let's make our app more interesting by adding the "default Bevy plugins".
 `add_plugins(DefaultPlugins)` adds the features most people expect from an engine, such as a 2D / 3D renderer, asset loading, a UI system, windows, and input.

 ```rs